What Is Population Health? (+ Why It Matters)

 Population health is important because addressing entire populations at a macro level helps identify the structural inequities for law and policymakers so that efficiency and quality of care can be improved.
 Segmenting the population into groups with evolving needs streamlines and improves the overall distribution of health outcomes.

-The COVID-19 pandemic acted as a catalyst for pivoting to telemedicine and more integrated systems of digitized care [3].
+The COVID-19 pandemic acted as a catalyst for pivoting to telemedicine and more integrated systems of digital health care [3].
 New software systems were put in place, and data on communities could be used to innovate clunky processes that would support both in-person and remote health care.
 Population health can lead to a more resilient health care system, where policies actually contribute to positive health outcomes for a greater number of people within a community.

 Learn more about value-based care